 §2.
 All research-related communication must mention the FWO affiliation of the grant holder.

-§2.
-Such permission can only be granted if the postdoctoral fellow can continue to be subject to the Belgian social security system during his/her stay abroad.
-Therefore, the postdoctoral fellow must have been registered under the Belgian social security system for at least 30 calendar days prior to his/her departure.
+§3.
+Such permission shall only be granted if the postdoctoral fellow can continue to be subject to the Belgian social security system during their stay abroad.
+Therefore, the postdoctoral fellow must have been registered under the Belgian social security system for at least 30 calendar days prior to their departure.

 Fellows must as soon as possible notify the Research Foundation - Flanders of any temporary interruption in their research, regardless of the cause.

 Art.
 21. (as amended by decision of the board of trustees of 26/06/2019)

 §1.
 Fellows have to register as compulsorily insured persons with a health insurance fund of their choice.

 §2.Fellows are allowed to modify their research project only for proper and justified reasons, subject to advice of their supervisor and after approval from the Research Foundation - Flanders.

 They are not allowed to change host institutions unless expressly authorised by the host institutions involved.